1. Home

 The International Hockey Federation (FIH) has extended an invitation to Pakistan to join the 2025–26 Men’s FIH Hockey Pro League following New Zealand’s decision to withdraw from the 2024–25 season.

 New Zealand, winners of the 2024 FIH Hockey Nations Cup, chose not to participate in the Pro League due to financial constraints, opting instead to build alternative test match programmes at home.
-Their exit has opened a slot, which the FIH offered to Pakistan—a team previously suspended in 2019 but now back in contention.
+Their exit has opened a slot, which the offered to Pakistan—a team previously suspended in 2019 but now back in contention.

-According to Dawn, Pakistan earned its chance at Pro League promotion by finishing among the top eight in the 2025 Nations Cup in Kuala Lumpur, featuring alongside major teams like France, South Africa, and New Zealand.
+According to, Pakistan earned its chance at Pro League promotion by finishing among the top eight in the 2025 Nations Cup in Kuala Lumpur, featuring alongside major teams like France, South Africa, and New Zealand.
 They were also officially named in June's Nations Cup squad, with Imad Butt leading a 20-player roster.

 Impact and implication